ShizukaDonaghue/serene-meditation/README.md

 Welcome to Serene meditation.
 This is a website that introduces meditation to those who are new to meditation and aims to help them get started with their meditation practice.

-The users of this website will become familiar with what meditation is, benefits of meditation, meditation techniques and tips and tricks to start their meditation journey.
+The users of this website will become familiar with what meditation is, the benefits of meditation, meditation techniques and tips and tricks to start their meditation journey.

 <img src="docs/images/responsive-view.png" alt="Image showing how the website looks on different screen sizes">